sminliwu/sminliwu.github.io/_drafts/sliding-scale-pricing-for-my-knitting-patterns.md

 ### Free Patterns?

-In the future, I hope to also be able to offer
+In the future, I hope to perhaps offer free copies of my patterns, funded by

 ## Pooled Funds